dariopellegrini/kdone-website/custom_routes.md

 # Custom routes

-KDone let to add custom routes, giving developers some helper function to interact easily with KDone structure, such as authentication or database.
+KDone lets to add custom routes, giving developers some helper function to interact easily with KDone structure, such as authentication or database.

 ## Adding custom routes
 The most simple thing that can be done is add a route with a custom code.
 KDone is on top of <a href="https://ktor.io" target="_blank">Ktor</a>, so routes are implemented using Ktor DSL.
 They can be added inside `module` closure or outside it, inside `startKDone` closure.